Home Majors Soil Sciences

-Soil Sciences Degree
+Soil Sciences

 Students study soil chemistry, physics, biology, classification, and management practices that support crop production and environmental conservation.
 Graduates typically pursue careers in soil conservation, environmental consulting, agricultural advising, and land-use planning.
 This specialized field is increasingly important as climate change and food security drive demand for soil expertise.

-What Soil Sciences Graduates Do
+What Soil Sciences graduates do

 Your career will likely begin with your hands in the dirt.
 As an agricultural technician, you’ll spend your days in the field or lab, collecting soil and water samples, running chemical analyses, and meticulously logging data.
 This groundwork prepares you to become a soil and plant scientist, where your focus shifts from data collection to interpretation.
 You’ll design experiments to improve crop yields, advise on sustainable land management, or even specialize as a microbiologist, studying the microscopic life that drives soil health.
 The path to becoming a scientist shows the most promising growth.
 For those who enjoy mentoring, a career as a postsecondary teacher lets you conduct research while shaping future experts.